ARISTOTLE

 of activity, but none of the other animals is happy because none shares in

-contemplation at all.
+contemplation at all (because none of them have reason).
 Happiness extends just so far as contemplation, and

 those to whom